lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/free-energy-calculation.rst

     :math:`p` the pressure,
     and :math:`p_0` the reference pressure.
-    As an illustration, let us apply this method to an extremely simple configuration that consists in a few particles diffusing in a box in presence of a position-dependent repealing force that makes the centre of the box a relatively unfavourable area to explore.
+    As an illustration, let us apply this method to an extremely simple configuration that consists of a few particles diffusing in a box in the presence of a position-dependent repealing force that makes the center
+    of the box a relatively unfavorable area to explore.

 Basic LAMMPS parameters
 -----------------------